 Can Bala Sharks Live With Guppies?

-Bala Sharks may do well with Guppies when they are very small, but as they get bigger, it becomes increasingly likely that a Bala Shark will view you a Guppy as a potential meal.
-Even when they are small, Bala Sharks are very likely to eat Guppy offspring.
+Bala Sharks may do well with Guppies as tank mates when they are very small, but as they get bigger, it becomes increasingly likely that a Silver Shark will view you a Guppy as a potential meal.
+Even when they are small, Bala Sharks are very likely to eat Guppy offspring and other small fish.

 Can Red Tail Sharks Live With Bala Sharks?

-Red Tail Sharks don’t get along well with most kinds of other sharks, but they do just fine with Bala Sharks.
+Red Tail Sharks don’t get along well with most kinds of other sharks, but they do just fine as tank mates.
 While they don’t grow as large as Bala Sharks, they do get big enough to not be at risk of being eaten by the Bala Shark fish.